Buying the horse is only the beginning…

 How Much Do Horse Reins Cost?

 Some of the less expensive bridles and headstalls out there may come with reins, but oftentimes they don’t.
-You can’t get much riding done without reins, unless you’re one of those special people that can.
-(Of course if you’re one of those people, you probably don’t need to be reading this!)
+You can’t get much riding done without reins unless you’ve had a lot of training.
+(Of course, if you can ride without reins, you probably don’t need to be reading this!)

 The type of reins you buy are based on the type of riding you do.